Can’t remember why now, but this popped up on my news feed somewhere this morning.

 The same is true about the best writing.
 No matter how pleased you are with a particular turn of phrase or elegant metaphor, if it doesn’t help the story you’re trying to tell, you have to question its place in the narrative.

-It’s even more important in copywriting.
+According to the discovery of voice program It’s even more important in copywriting.
 Your prose style is not going to match the tone of voice of every client who’s been good enough to engage your services, and it can take a lot of discipline to reign yourself in.
 Fortunately, I get my discipline from my mortgage provider once a month and from my habit of eating every day.

 While it may seem as if having to stick to a third-party’s rigid structure would suck a lot of the fun out of writing (the reason we all started in the first place) it’s actually a great opportunity to flex your scribbler’s muscles and develop an economy of style.
 If there were no rules there would be the constant danger of flouncing off into the land of the loquacious, where you’d fall prey to over-elucidation and the use of poncey words.
 Like loquacious.
 And elucidation.